bytebase/bytebase.com/content/blog/postgres-vs-mongodb.md

   Postgres has been attracting them as every major 3rd party application platform offers managed Postgres service.
 - For backend developers, MongoDB becomes appealing ever since it added transaction support.
 Who doesn't want to avoid [stressful schema change procedure](/blog/how-to-handle-database-schema-change) and enjoy faster iteration cycle?
 - MongoDB Atlas has built one of the most polished hosted database services.
-While many 3rd party venders, from large to small, all provide great Postgres hosting solutions.
+While many 3rd party vendors, from large to small, all provide great Postgres hosting solutions.

 Overall, Postgres is a more versatile database.
 It adopts relational model, provides comprehensive SQL capability, carries an extensible architecture, and is driven by an enthusiastic community.

 MongoDB is a holistic database solution.
-It popularizes document model, provides built-in scaling and high availability, offeres an integral developer experience, and is driven by a sharp-minded for-profit business entity.
+It popularizes document model, provides built-in scaling and high availability, offers an integral developer experience, and is driven by a sharp-minded for-profit business entity.

 If choosing between [Postgres and MySQL](/blog/postgres-vs-mysql) is hard, then choosing between Postgres and MongoDB is no easier.
-And as both databases are heading upwards, the choice will only become harder 🤷‍♂️.
+And as both databases are heading upward, the choice will only become harder 🤷‍♂️.

 ---